HighBreedTech/tatum-php/documentation/files/transaction/vet.php.txt

  * @param provider url of the VeChain Server to connect to.
 If not set, default public server will be used.
  * @returns transaction data to be broadcast to blockchain.
  */
-export const prepareVetSignedTransaction = async (testnet: boolean, body: TransferVet, provider?: string) => {
+function prepareVetSignedTransaction(testnet: boolean, body: TransferVet, provider?: string) {
     await validateOrReject(body);
     const {
         fromPrivateKey,